gregjacobs/Autolinker.js/README.md

 ## Changelog:

+### 0.10.0

+- Added support for protocol-relative URLs (ex: `//google.com`, which will effectively either have the `http://` or `https://` protocol depending on the protocol that is hosting the website)

 ### 0.9.4

 - Fixed an issue where a string in the form of `abc:def` would be autolinked as a protocol and domain name URL.
 Autolinker now